stellar/fca00c-asteroids/README.md

 - `laser_range (3)`: The maximum distance from which your ship's laser can `p_shoot()` an asteroid
-- `seed (8891)`: The map's randomness is seeded with a known, consistent `u64` value (this will produce the same map every time for everybody)
+- `seed (8891)`: The map's randomness is seeded with a known, consistent `u64` value (this ensures everyone is playing on the same map)
 - `view_range (16)`: The size of each galaxy grid
 - `fuel: ()`: Soroban functions can only accept a maximum of 10 parameters, so all the fuel parameters are collected here